Enjoy a world-class opera production set in one of the planet's most spectacular outdoor locations.

 Reasons to attend

 1. Handa Opera on Sydney Harbour is set in what is easily Sydney’s most spectacular spot, offering an unusual perspective on the bright lights of the city and its most famous icons.
 The stage is constructed out over the water, but for the audience the show’s backdrop also includes the Sydney Opera House, Harbour Bridge, city skyscrapers and the twinkling stars overhead.

 2. Handa Opera on Sydney Harbour began in 2012.
-Audiences were treated to La Traviata in 2012, Carmen in 2013 and Madama Butterfly in 2014.
-As the curtain fell on Madama Butterfly, it was confirmed that patron Dr Handa had committed to three more years of glorious outdoor opera in Sydney.
-The next exciting event will be the spectacular AIDA.
+Audiences were treated to La Traviata in 2012, Carmen in 2013 and Madama Butterfly in 2014 and Aida in 2015.
+The next exciting event will be the spectacular Turandot.

 4. One reason Madama Butterfly outdid itself was the innovative use of the location, with set designer Alfons Flores drawing on the East Asian garden design concept of "borrowed scenery" to make vast stretches of Port Jackson part of his operatic stage.

 5. One of the most brilliant aspects of the Handa Opera on Sydney Harbour design is the way in which the Australian Opera and Ballet Orchestra is housed underneath the stage.
 They have a complete sound ‘shell’ with the music projected out into the audience via hundreds of hidden speakers.
 The award-winning sound design is testament to the success Opera Australia has had in making sure it sounds as good as it looks!